 The key is to build your script in such a way that it can also identify incremental updates to your data.
-If you can identify some fields that auto increment, you could use them to give your script the ability to recognize new data.
-Lastly, set your script up as a cron job or continuous loop to keep pulling down new data as it appears.
+If you can identify some fields that auto-increment, you could use them to give your script the ability to recognize new data.
+You can then set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to solve this problem automatically.
 With just a few clicks, Stitch starts extracting your Google Ads data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Snowflake data warehouse.